-The City of Toronto and Toronto and Region Conservation (TRCA) are constructing an exciting new multi-use trail to connect the existing East Don Trail, Gatineau Corridor Trail, and the Don Trail System.
+The City of Toronto and Toronto and Region Conservation Authority (TRCA) are constructing an exciting new multi-use trail to connect the existing East Don Trail, Gatineau Corridor Trail, and the Don Trail System.

 Following an extensive public consultation and environmental assessment planning process, the final trail design is being completed with construction commencing in 2018.

 THE EAST DON TRAIL WILL REDUCE BARRIERS AND CONNECT PEOPLE TO NATURE

 The City has a responsibility to promote safety and minimize barriers to access.
 Legal and technical requirements have been defined by Accessibility for Ontarians with Disabilities Act (AODA) in order to make trails accessible for everyone where feasible.
 We have designed the trail to be as accessible as possible within the limits of feasibility and acceptable environmental impacts.

 CONNECTIONS TO NATURE AND THE RAVINE SYSTEM REQUIRE ENVIRONMENTAL PROTECTION

 The East Don Trail is part of a broader ravine management plan to improve access and ecosystem protection.
 As many multi-use trails exist within sensitive natural environments, the design, construction, use and maintenance of these trails will minimize impacts and disruptions within the ravine system.